raghuveersinghtank/Java-Assignment---Xebia-IT-Architect/README.md

 # Summary
-As requested the use cases in the assignment is implemented in a generic way such that discounts can easily be created and applied to bills.
+As Mentioned the use cases in the assignment is implemented in a generic way such that discounts can easily be created and applied to bills.
 The main test cases are in
 [BillTest](https://github.com/raghuveersinghtank/Java-Assignment---Xebia-IT-Architect/blob/master/BillTest.java) where explained each test case through comments.
 The discounts in the assignment are created in [DiscountServiceImpl](https://github.com/raghuveersinghtank/Java-Assignment---Xebia-IT-Architect/blob/master/DiscountServiceImplTest.java).
-Below is a summary of my approach, rationale and completed activities.
+Below is a summary of my approach, rationale, logical and completed activities.

 # Coding exercise: